This is our story.

 It all started in 1968 when Bruton Powell asked Billy Turner if he’d like to be a partner in an HVAC company, and Powell & Turner as we know it was officially formed.
 We started as an HVAC installation company and operated out of Billy’s home in Glen Burnie.
 The first Powell & Turner vehicles were a station wagon and U-Haul trailer to store equipment.
-One short year later, one of our original employees was hired, Dan Patterson, who after 47 years, still works as a lead installation technician today.
+One short year later, one of our original employees was hired, Dan Patterson, who after 47 years, still works with us in our warehouse!

 Two years after the company’s inception, Powell and Turner pioneered its first mobile sheet metal shop.
 This idea, originally conceived by a former partner of Bruton Powell’s, was successfully drafted and designed by Billy and Bruton.
 Their first mobile shop was made from a converted 1958 Bread Truck.
 It had a humble beginning but its effect was huge for both clients and installers.
 For the installers, it was more convenient and kept them out of the weather when doing metalwork.
 For clients, a shop on site meant a better custom fit, less time to complete the job, and less cost.

 Powell & Turner developed a great reputation within the community and began to grow.
 In 1979, operations were moved to a shop in Linthicum that was shared with Leo’s Electric Company.
 That same year, another truck was purchased and operations were expanded to two crews.

 Wayne learned a “tremendous amount” from his father, and our original employees Danny and Gary.